Newsroom

 A new tower for the Max Planck Institute for Multidisciplinary Sciences

-The new building will provide space for three departments and replace Tower 6, which is in need of refurbishment.
+The new building will provide space for three departments and replace tower 6, which is in need of refurbishment.
 Preparatory work is currently underway to set up the construction site.
 The actual construction phase is scheduled to begin in November 2024 and be completed by July 2027.
 The Max Planck Society will cover the costs of around 34 million euros for the new building. more

 Shredding to plan – protein recycling for immune defense